Why is it important to verify references that you include in your answers? How do I do it?

 How to Verify References

-• Verify the Currency: Ensure that the information is up-to-date, especially if the topic is in a rapidly evolving field.
-Older sources may still be valuable, but they should be landmark studies or foundational texts.
+• Check the Date: Ensure the information is current, especially in fast-moving fields.
+Older sources should be foundational texts.

 • Answered By Peter Z McKay